 Social Media Policy

-- To build community among prospective students, current students, alumni, faculty & staff, and community members by informing, listening, responding, and engaging.
+- To build community among prospective students, current students, alumni, faculty and staff and community members by informing, listening, responding, and engaging.

 - To promote community through engagement and coordination across multiple social media platforms.